-Someone once unironically said Johnathan McClintick was made of writing.
-What they probably meant is that he eats, sleeps, breathes writing.
-He teaches writing at the university level, he starts writing groups in whatever town he’s in, he noses his way into writing workshops, and all his major relationships evolved out of connections made through writing.
-Also he writes a lot.
-Everything is published under pseudonyms, though, so don’t bother looking him up.
-He started BPL with Nicole Letson because of his commitments to improving and fostering a larger writing community.
-He’s originally from Oklahoma but has lived all over for the last five years.
-For the time being he is in Michigan.
+Someone once unironically said Jay McClintick was made of writing.
+What they probably meant is that Jay eats, sleeps, breathes writing.
+She teaches writing at the university level, she starts writing groups in whatever town she's in, she noses her way into writing workshops, and all her major relationships evolved out of connections made through writing.
+Also she writes a lot.
+Everything is published under pseudonyms, though, so don’t bother looking her up.
+She started BPL with Nicole Letson because of their commitment to improving and fostering a larger writing community.
+She's originally from Oklahoma but has lived all over for the last five years.
+For the time being she is in Michigan.

 NICOLe Letson Co-founder

 With a kind heart and a roller coaster for a soul, creating came naturally to Nicole Letson.
 When not making more visual art, her creation comes through writing.
 Whether she's telling her life story or breathing an inordinate amount of life into small, unnoticed portions of the average, she can always be found with a pen, just in case.
 She holds a constant conversation with herself trying to better existence.
 While official scrawlings of hers aren't easily located, her passion for writing and creating spaces for new and continuing writers led to the brainchild of BPL with Johnathan.
 It takes three blankets to combat the year round cold in Syracuse, New York.

 Nicole is the artistic editor, designing all magazines and chapbooks with Johnathan.
 She also reads all submissions and chirps loudly when anything seems out of place.